sophiay98/4182_fuzzer/y_README.md

-  -iflags               Add flags to IP fields for fuzzing -ifrag                Add frag to IP fields for fuzzing -ittl                 Add ttl to IP fields for fuzzing
+  -iflags               Add flags to IP fields for fuzzing -ifrag                Add frag to IP fields for fuzzing -ittl                 Add ttl to IP fields for fuzzing -itos                 Add tos to IP fields for fuzzing -iid                  Add id to IP fields for fuzzing -ichksum              Add chksum to IP fields for fuzzing -iversion             Add version to IP fields for fuzzing

 ```
 note that the above list might be slightly different from what is actually printed when calling --help.